Become A Partner Agency

 - Make sure your agency/program meets the basic requirements listed above.

 - Review the Prospective Partner Agency Checklist.

-- Submit a completed Prospective Partner Agency Application and supporting documents, including the Partner Agency Service Plan Questionnaire, during one of the enrollment periods (January 1–March 31 and August 1–October 31).
+- Submit a completed Prospective Strategic Partnership Application (COMING SOON!) and supporting documents, including the Partner Agency Service Plan Questionnaire, during one of the enrollment periods (December 1-January 31 and August 1–September 31).

 - Wait for approval from FBST & provide any additional documentation required.

 - Attend FBST partner agency orientation (offered at the end of every enrollment period for those agencies approved to become partner agencies during the period) and tour at FBST.